 [server]$ mysqldump -h OLDHOSTNAME -u OLDUSERNAME -pOLDPASSWORD OLDDATABASENAME | mysql -h DREAMHOSTHOSTNAME -u DREAMHOSTUSER -pDREAMHOSTPASSWORD DREAMHOSTDATABASE

-If you are running this command from shell on your old host, you must grant remote access to your DreamHost database by making the remote server an “allowable host”.
+- If you run this command from your old host, you must grant remote access to your DreamHost database by editing the Allowable Hosts field in your panel.